-With new challenges abounding, private foundations should proactively focus on their year-end tax strategies to prepare for 2022.
+With continued challenges, private foundations should proactively focus on their year-end tax strategies to prepare for 2023.

-Throughout 2021, the industry continued to focus on the COVID-19 pandemic, bringing challenges and opportunities for foundations and their grantees.
+Throughout 2022, the industry continued to focus on the COVID-19 pandemic and political climate, bringing challenges and opportunities for foundations and their grantees.

 The Taxpayer First Act, enacted July 1, 2019, requires tax-exempt organizations to electronically file information returns and related forms.
 The law affects tax-exempt organizations in tax years beginning after July 1, 2019.